Legal Notice

 "We are making great progress by signing safety and special ed agreements."

-Based on the official state Fact-Finding report released on March 5th, the articles regarding Safety and Special Education were already tentatively agreed upon well before the strikes began.
-By re-announcing those agreements now, the district aimed to distract from the fact that negotiations on the main issues (pay and healthcare) are entirely stagnant.
+Based on the state's Fact-Finding report, the articles regarding Safety and Special Education were already tentatively agreed upon well before the strikes.
+By reannouncing them now, the district aims to distract from the fact that negotiations on the main issues are entirely stagnant.

 Claim (District Communication)